 - There is no file upload.
 This is a side effect of using 'GET'.

-- There is likely a way to detect 'POST' if available or fall back to 'GET' but at least for now, no uploads.
+There is likely a way to detect 'POST' if available or fall back to 'GET' but at least for now, no uploads. - It needs to use a consistent directory structure and is limited to a maximum of 2 levels (Collection/Album)

 - There is potential for non-security related race conditions if used in a multi-user environment.
 This is caused by temp files.
 I have tried to avoid temp files as much as possible but they are needed in a few cases.
 In most of those cases they are epoch time stamped and removed at the end of functional use, so there is only a 1 second period when one user could get another users selection.